Metastron Side Effects

 Along with its needed effects, strontium-89 chloride (the active ingredient contained in Metastron) may cause some unwanted effects.
 When strontium chloride Sr 89 is used at recommended doses, side effects usually are rare.
 However, blood problems, such as a decrease in the number of white blood cells or platelets, may occur in some patients.

-You should check with your doctor immediately if any of these side effects occur when taking strontium-89 chloride:Rare
+Check with your doctor immediately if any of the following side effects occur while taking strontium-89 chloride:Rare

 - Black, tarry stools